michaelfester/docs/docs/reference/data-sources/big-tables.md

 ## Big Tables API

-To use an API to add rows, set columns, or delete rows from a big table:
+To use an API to add rows, set columns, get all rows, or delete rows from a big table:

 - Right click on the Big Table you want to connect with.